Contents > 8 Defining Custom Design Metrics and Rules > 8.5 Expression Terms > 8.5.2 Set Expressions

 A set expression is an expression that returns a set.
 It is made up of identifiers (names of sets), and set operations.
 Identifiers have been described in Section 8.5.1.2 "Identifiers".
-The admissible set operations are: The dot operator has precedence over operators + and -, which have precedence over *.
+The admissible set operations are: The dot operator has precedence over the * operator, which has precedence over the + and - operators.
 A+B-C is equivalent to (A+B)-C, not A+(B-C).
 Use parenthesis to enforce the intended precedence.

 An example for a valid set expression is ((A+B)-context.C)*D.